 - Unfortunately, there are many variations in PRP preparation, and lack of standardization is a factor.

 Simply put, PRP methods vary by practitioner.
 Research consistently points to PRP ineffectiveness as being caused by the way the treatment is given and poor patient selection.

 In a December 2018 paper titled: “Clinical Update: Why PRP Should Be Your First Choice for Injection Therapy in Treating Osteoarthritis of the Knee,” researchers wrote in the journal Current Reviews in Musculoskeletal Medicine:(24)

 “Moving forward, it is imperative that future clinical research be conducted in a more standardized manner, ensuring that reproducible methodology is available and minimizing study-to-study variability.
 This includes PRP preparation methods (centrifugation times and speeds, harvest methodology, systems being used); PRP composition (platelet concentrations, activation agents, white blood cell concentrations, growth factor, and cytokine concentrations); PRP injection protocols (single versus multiple injections); sufficient clinical follow-up (a minimum of 6 months); and strict inclusion/exclusion criteria.”

-Two groups of patients, one group gets PRP the other group gets cortisone.
+In two groups of patients, one group gets PRP and the other group gets cortisone.
 How did this comparison work out?

 - Patients suffering from Grade II or Grade III knee osteoarthritis were randomly divided into two groups: intraarticular injection of PRP and cortisone.